 \subsection{Restorative Justice}

-As the culturally dominant way that we deal with harm, punitive justice is often most familiar to us.
-Therefore, to explain restorative justice, we will first contrast it with punitive justice.
-Next, we will detail common practices in restorative justice and its application in offline scenarios.
+Punitive justice is often most familiar to us since it is the culturally dominant way we deal with harm.
+Therefore, to explain restorative justice, we first contrast it with punitive justice.
+Next, we detail common practices in restorative justice and their application in offline scenarios.

 In Western cultures, the dominant model for justice when harm occurs involves punishing the offender \cite{szablowinski2008punitive}.
 This punitive justice model holds that harm violates rules and offenders should suffer in proportion to their offense \cite{garland2012punishment}.
 The central focus of this model is on punishing and excluding the offender.
 However, the victim's concerns about the effects of the offense are rarely taken into account.
 Further, this model does not help offenders become aware of the negative impact they cause and take accountability to repair the harm \cite{szablowinski2008punitive}.

 Analyzing how harm is addressed in early MUD (multi-user dungeon) communities, Elizabeth Reid observed that ``Punishment on MUDs often shows a return to the medieval.
 While penal systems in the western nations...have ceased to concentrate upon the body of the condemned as the site for punishment, and have instead turned to `humane' incarceration and social rehabilitation, the exercise of authority on MUDs has revived the old practices of public shaming and torture'' \cite{reid1999hierarchy}.
 Two decades later, the public spectacle of punishment still prevails on current digital platforms.